RARPA (Recognising and Recording Progress and Achievement)

-We will no longer ask you to keep formal records of the following for every course, but we expect as professional tutors you will still be doing the following:
+We will no longer ask you to keep pre-set progress records for every session, but we expect as professional tutors you will still be doing the following:

 - Regularly checking the progress of your students and supporting them to achieve to their potential.

 - Getting feedback from your learners during the course on how they are experiencing learning.